Udagawa has performed extensively throughout the world and captivates

 Her recent CD with the Philharmonia Orchestra was released by Signum Records in 2010 to coincide with her recital in Cadogan Hall.
 This CD was chosen as 'Presenter's Choice' by Classic FM Magazine and includes works for violin and orchestra by Joachim and Ysaye, recorded for the first time.
 Autumn 2011 she recorded Khachaturian Concerto Rhapsody and Liapunov Concerto with the Royal Philharmonic Orchestra which was also released by Signum Records in autumn 2012.

-In April 2014 she recorded 18th Century Concertos with the Scottish Chamber Orchestra and this will be released by Nimbus in October 2014.
+In April 2014 she recorded 18th Century Concertos with the Scottish Chamber Orchestra and this will be released by Nimbus Records in November 2014.

 recordings include the Bruch and Brahms Violin Concerti with London

 Symphony under Sir Charles Mackerras for Chandos and Glazunov's

 Violin Concerto, together with other works by Tchaikovsky, Chausson,

 Sarasate and Saint-Säens, with London Philharmonic on Carlton

 Classics.
 She has also made recordings of Heifetz transcriptions

 with Pavel Gililov for ASV and violin virtuoso pieces for Toshiba-EMI.